sporring/stackProcessing/Concepts.md

 No computation or delay involved.

 #### What is unit?
-`'T = unit` means “no meaningful value” — like void in other languages.
-It’s used for:
+`'T = unit` means "no meaningful value" - like void in other languages.
+It's used for:

 - Indicating side effects,